publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schII/m__us_usc_t42_s411.md

 [Pub.
 L. 86–778, title I, § 106(c)][/us/pl/86/778/s106/c], Sept.
 13, 1960, [74 Stat.
 946][/us/stat/74/946], provided that:

-> “The amendments made by this section \[amending this section and [section 1402 of Title 26][/us/usc/t26/s1402], Internal Revenue Code\] shall apply only with respect to taxable years ending on or after December 31, 1960; except that for purposes of section 203 of the Social Security Act \[[section 403 of this title][/us/usc/t42/s403]\], the amendment made by subsection (a) \[amending this section\] shall apply only with respect to taxable years (of the individual performing the service involved) beginning after the date of the enactment of this Act \[Sept.
+> “The amendments made by this section \[amending this section and [section 1402 of Title 26][/us/usc/t26/s1402], Internal Revenue Code\] shall apply only with respect to taxable years ending on or after December 31, 1960; except that for purposes of section 203 of the Social Security Act \[[42 U.S.C.
+403][/us/usc/t42/s403]\], the amendment made by subsection (a) \[amending this section\] shall apply only with respect to taxable years (of the individual performing the service involved) beginning after the date of the enactment of this Act \[Sept.
 13, 1960\].”

  __Effective Date of 1958 Amendment__